 Bash Booster itself uses this directory to store: temp files at

-, downloads at $BB_WORKSPACE/download/
+$BB_WORKSPACE/tmp/, downloads at $BB_WORKSPACE/download/,

-and flags at $BB_WORKSPACE/flag/
+and flags at $BB_WORKSPACE/flag/.

 The module manages temporary files and directories.
 All files and directories created by the following functions will be automatically deleted on exiting script.